uaftab/uaftab.github.io/_posts/2015-03-01-MECH472Masterpost.md

 * [Getting off the ground with C - Part 1](http://uaftab.github.io/2015/02/25/C++-part-1/)
 * [Getting off the ground with C - Part 2](http://uaftab.github.io/2015/02/25/C++-part-2/)

-C Programming Examples Download [Link] (https://github.com/uaftab/MECH-663-472-C-Examples) These posts have detailed informaton of basic programming syntax and paradigms and should help you in building logic and debuging error messages from your compiler.
+C Programming Sessions Examples Download [Link] (https://github.com/uaftab/MECH-663-472-C-Examples)

+These posts have detailed informaton of basic programming syntax and paradigms and should help you in building logic and debuging error messages from your compiler.